webcoderz/webi-faces/README.md

 follow the format of the repository,

-each photo goes in a subdirectory of the face_database directory named {firstname}-{lastname} e.g.: /images/face_database/{firstname}-{lastname}
+each photo  and description file(*.txt) goes in a subdirectory of the face_database directory named {firstname}-{lastname} e.g.: /images/face_database/{firstname}-{lastname}

+structured like:

+images/
+    face_database/
+            Andy-Ngo/
+                  AN.txt
+                  AndyNgo.jpg